RadiusProxy/Radius/README.md

 # RADIUS!!

 Owned by Xtreme Proudparrot2 and Spakowe.
 Developed by Radius Dev team.
-All rights reserved Radius Proxy
+All rights reserved Radius Proxy.